Grounds of discrimination

-Victimisation is also against the law.
-Victimisation includes threatening, harassing or punishing a person in any way because they have objected about the discriminatory manner in which they have been treated.
+- Victimisation - includes threatening, harassing or punishing a person in any way because they have objected about the discriminatory manner in which they have been treated.
 It also applies to anyone who has made a complaint, or intends making a complaint, under the Act.

-Victimisation is also applies to anyone giving evidence about a complaint.
+*Victimisation also applies to anyone giving evidence about a complaint.

 Areas or places